arch-err/body/README.md

-# body
+# This script is utterly useless!
+**I just learned that you can use the `-C NUM` when using grep, which will do exactly what my poorly written shellscript does.
+Don't use this script, just use `grep <pattern> <file> -C <number-of-lines>`.**

+~~# body~~\
-A combination of head/tail and grep.
-You grep for a pattern, then it gives you the surrounding text.
+~~A combination of head/tail and grep.
+You grep for a pattern, then it gives you the surrounding text.~~

-# Description
+~~# Description~~\
-"body" is a combination of the well known commands head/tail and grep.
+~~"body" is a combination of the well known commands head/tail and grep.
 The problem with grep is that if you want to search for a pattern in a file and then read the surrounding text, you normally have to cat out the whole text, or open it in an editor.
-With body, you can just grep for the pattern and read all of the text surrounding that line.
+With body, you can just grep for the pattern and read all of the text surrounding that line.~~

-# Installation
-Comming Soon..,

-# Disclaimer
+~~# Installation~~\
+~~Comming Soon..,~~

+~~# Disclaimer~~\
-This script is very much a work in progress...
+~~This script is very much a work in progress...
 At the moment it is barely usable.
-Please just bookmark this project and check back in later!
+Please just bookmark this project and check back in later!~~